Epidemiology of Acute Myocardial Infarction (AMI) and unmet medical needs

 Until now, none of the reported clinical trials have combined all of these key factors.This is the objective of the on-going EXCELLENT trial (EUDRACT 2014–001476-63) using autologous peripheral blood (PB)-CD34+ cells, expanded by the automated StemXpand® device and StemPack® production kits we have developed, and injected trans-endocardially via the Helix™ catheter4 between the end of the fourth and the sixth week post-AMI.
 CellProthera is the only company who has brought all four factors together.

-Proof of concept demonstrates potential of CD34+ cell therapy
+Pilot study demonstrates potential of CD34+ cell therapy

 References